kejdajar/JasperSite/README.md

 # JasperSite
-JasperSite is a web content management system built on top of ASP.NET Core MVC, designed and implemented by Ing.
+JasperSite is a web content management system built on top of ASP.NET Core MVC, designed and implemented by Bc.
 Jaromír Kejda.

 This project is a part of his master's thesis: _Design and Implementation of Content Management System in ASP.NET Core_.
 This master's thesis was successfully defended in 2019, Czech University of Life Sciences and supervised by Ing.
 Jiří Brožek, Ph.D., Department of Information Engineering.